 There are plentiful examples . . . of mutations destroying genetic information.

 Instead, there are plentiful examples—including possibly this one—of mutations destroying genetic information, such as the code for building armor.
 In some situations, these sort of mutations end up helping the organism, even enabling individuals to grow larger.
 (For example, mutations that result in beetles that can’t fly are beneficial on windy islands!)
 Yet an eternity of mutations like this will never lead to a more complex organism.

 So, then, is this evolution?
 It depends.
 When one defines evolution as simply “changes in genotype (or phenotype) frequency in a population over time” (or similarly), then this is certainly “evolution,” though it is a sort of evolution that is fully compatible with Scripture (information-reducing, within kind, etc.).
-But this study in no way supports “evolution” as defined as “the common descent of all forms of life from a single microscopic ancestor”—nor do other such studies, including a similar stickleback study we reported on in News to Note, May 24, 2008, item #5.
+But this study in no way supports “evolution” as defined as “the common descent of all forms of life from a single microscopic ancestor”—nor do other such studies, including a similar stickleback study we reported on in “Reverse Evolution Found In Small Fish Species.”